 Nigel Foot.
 Liberal Democrat.
 Retired dental surgeon.
 Elected to the Town Council 2019.
 Chairman of Planning & Highways 2019-23.
 Elected to West Berkshire Council 2023, when he was appointed West Berkshire Heritage Champion.
-His Mayoress is his wife Sarah Slack, also elected to the Town Council in 2019.
+His Mayoress was his wife Sarah Slack, also elected to the Town Council in 2019 and Deputy Mayor 2025.
 His mayoral charity was West Berkshire Homeless.

 Andy Moore OBE.
 Liberal Democrat.
-Elected to the Town Council 2019.
-Elected to West Berkshire Council 2019-2023.
 Engineer.
 Came to Newbury 1974.
 Career in Ministry of Defence; appointed to the Defence Nuclear Safety Regulator 2002.
 OBE for services to MoD 2012.
 Retired 2015.
 Churchwarden, St Nicolas Newbury, 1981-86.
 Chair, Newbury & District Badminton Association 1996-2006.
 Pastimes: badminton, singing.
 Married to Sheila (Mayoress); two children and five grandchildren.
-His mayoral charity is West Berks Foodbank.1
+His mayoral charity was West Berks Foodbank.1